-What are the usual terms of a Settlement Agreement?
+What are the usual terms?

 - If you are not working your full notice and being paid “in lieu”, this should clearly be stated in the settlement agreement.

 - The first £30k of the compensation payment is usually allowed to be made free of tax and NI deductions, so the settlement agreement will need to reflect this.
 Any redundancy payment that is being made is included in the £30k sum.
 In some circumstances, your notice period can also be included in the tax free sum but only if there is no PILON (pay in lieu of notice) clause in your contract of employment.
 You will have to give a tax indemnity in the agreement, but this is standard.
 Click here for more information on this.